lazypic/keep/README.md

 ### Environment

-You need to set these environment variables to create fork or access private repo.
+You need to set these environment variables to setup 'origin-private' remote.
+'origin-private' is a special remote that is same as 'origin' but with credential to do some administrative actions.

 ```
-KEEP_GITHUB_USER # your github id
+GITHUB_USER # your github id
-KEEP_GITHUB_AUTH # your github authentication token
+GITHUB_AUTH # your github authentication token
 ```

 ### Create an Authentication token